 - Also, at http://carpenterhq.com/carpenter-training-in-washington you’ll see a list of academic programs.
 For example, Green River College’s Carpentry Technology program Seattle Central College’s Wood Technology programs offer certificates and two-year degrees.

-- Pre-Apprenticeship Training Programs
+- Pre-Apprenticeship Training Programs at Edmonds College - FREE 10-WEEK PROGRAM

 - Support Services